ajanin/bash_tutorial/tutorial.md

 There are a huge number of tools that ship with Linux distributions, and even more available as packages.
 This section gives you a whirlwind tour of some of the more common ones.

 ::: aside
-Aside: All the tools introduced in this section take options I don't describe.
+All the tools introduced in this section take options I don't describe.
 If a command kinda seems like it could do what you want, try `-h` or `--help` and see if it does!
 :::

 awk